 It’s become somewhat of a tradition for me to repost this every year.
-My father passed away in November, but Memorial Day was dad’s favorite holiday.
-In a sense, this isn’t just my way of honoring him, but all the Vets who have served our country through the years.
+My father passed away in November of 2003, but Memorial Day was his favorite holiday.
+In a sense, this isn’t just my way of honoring him, but all the brave men who have served and died for our country through the years.

-At hour house Memorial Day was the one time of the year you could count on lighting the grill, rain or shine.
-But I’m not sure Dad considered it “his” holiday, despite the fact that he’d served in Vietnam.
+At our house Memorial Day was the one time of the year you could count on lighting the grill, rain or shine.
+I know Dad never considered it “his” holiday, despite the fact that he’d served in Vietnam.
 In fact, I don’t know what my dad felt about his time in Vietnam.
-He never spoke of it, and I suspect like so many soldiers, he was torn.
+He never spoke of it, and I suspect like so many soldiers who came home, he was torn.
 What he was never silent about was his admiration for the men and women who serve our country on a daily basis and Dad spent this day honoring each and every one of them.

-My dad has been gone now for 10 years and I still miss him every day.
+Dad has been gone now for 11 years and I still miss him.
 I wrote this for him after his death and in his memory, I’m sharing it with you:

 In Loving Tribute to My Father (David Oliver Rietz)